Fast & Furious: Main films

 In 2011, Fast Five was released.
 While developing the film, Universal completely departed from any street racing elements prevalent in previous films, to transform the franchise into a heist action series involving cars.
 By doing so, they hoped to attract wider audiences that might otherwise be put off by a heavy emphasis on cars and car culture.
 Fast Five is considered the transitional film in the series, featuring only one car race and giving more attention to action set pieces such as gun fights, brawls and the heist.
 Fast Five was initially conceived to conclude the franchise, but following positive reception at test screenings, alongside its eventual strong critical and commercial performance, Universal proceeded to develop a sixth film.
 Furthermore, the film is noted for the addition of Dwayne Johnson to the cast, whose performance was critically praised.

 In late 2011, the Los Angeles Times reported that Universal was approaching the sixth and seventh installment with a single storyline running through both films, with Morgan envisaging themes of freedom and family, but later shifted to account for the studio's wishes to incorporate elements of espionage.
 Lin revealed that he had, after discussions with Diesel, storyboarded, previsualized and began editing a twelve-minute finale for Fast & Furious 6, before filming was completed on Fast Five.
 Upon release, the sixth film became the highest-grossing film in the series, grossing $788 million worldwide.

-Universal lacked a major event film for 2014 and rushed Furious 7 into pre-production in mid-2013 due to its status as a bankable asset.
+Universal lacked a major event film for 2014 and rushed the seventh film into pre-production in mid-2013 due to its status as a bankable asset.
 Lin decided not to return to direct the seventh film, as he was still performing post-production on Fast & Furious 6.
 James Wan, primarily known for horror films, took over directorial duties.
-On November 30, 2013, Walker died in a single-vehicle crash, with filming only half-completed.
-Following Walker's death, filming was delayed for script rewrites, and his brothers, Caleb and Cody, were used as stand-ins to complete his remaining scenes.
-The script rewrites completed the story arcs of both Walker and Brewster's characters.
-Visual effects company Weta Digital was hired to re-create Walker's likeness.
-The film also introduced Nathalie Emmanuel to the cast.
-Ultimately, the film's delays saw it being released in April 2015, where it became the highest-grossing film in the franchise, grossing $1.5 billion.
-It was also the most critically successful, with praise being aimed at the film's action sequences and its emotional tribute to Walker.
+In November 2013, Walker died in a car crash, and the seventh film was delayed to 2015 that December.
+His brothers Caleb and Cody were hired as stand-ins to recreate Walker's likeness using CGI, reworking his character arc as "retired".
+Furious 7 (2015) was released to critical and commercial success as the third-highest-grossing film of 2015.
+Universal unveiled plans for three sequels to Furious 7 in November 2014.